Ezhh/tpa/README.md

 tpamode = teleport

-Note: Use of teleport or lax tpamodes lacks check for noclip priv and users may be trapped in solid nodes.
+Note: Use of default or teleport tpamode may cause the player to appear inside solid nodes.
+Noclip or teleport should be utilised to escape.
+Use of lax tpamode triggers additional checks to adjust placement and prevent appearance inside solid nodes.

 Installation
 ------------